 How come it's so late?

-Uh he will send his report over to the Department of Justice.
+He will send his report over to the Department of Justice.

 They will look at it for classified information.

-I'm going to meet with the attorney general next week.
+I'm going to meet with the Attorney General next week.

 I want to declassify as much as possible.